awsdocs/aws-cost-management-user-guide/doc_source/budgets-best-practices.md

 To get started with budget actions, you must configure the correct permissions for both your IAM users and for the AWS Budgets service\.

 For IAM users, you can assign permissions to manage budget actions or to retrieve information about budget actions\.
-For the list of permissions available, see the `budgets:` permissions in [Billing and Cost Management actions policies](billing-permissions-ref.md#user-permissions)\.
+For the list of permissions available, see the `budgets:` permissions in [AWS Billing actions policies](billing-permissions-ref.md#user-permissions)\.

 **Note**
 To view an account's budget actions in the console, IAM users must have permission to `budgets:DescribeBudgetActionsForAccount`\.
 Without this permission, the **Actions** column doesn't load and the console returns an error message\.